matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 their quantities.

 **How it works:**
-* `FROM Employees` starts with the employee table.
+* `FROM Employees`; starts with the employee table.
-* `JOIN Orders ON Orders.EmployeeID = Employees.EmployeeID` links each employee to the orders they handled.
+* `JOIN Orders ON Orders.EmployeeID = Employees.EmployeeID`; links each employee to the orders they handled.
-* `JOIN OrderDetails ON Orders.OrderID = OrderDetails.OrderID` connects each order to its line items (products and quantities).
+* `JOIN OrderDetails ON Orders.OrderID = OrderDetails.OrderID`; connects each order to its line items (products and quantities).
-* `JOIN Products ON Products.ProductID = OrderDetails.ProductID` retrieves product names for each order item.
+* `JOIN Products ON Products.ProductID = OrderDetails.ProductID`; retrieves product names for each order item.
 * `SELECT` returns:
   * Employee ID and last name.
   * Order ID.
   * Product name.
   * Quantity ordered.
-* `ORDER BY Orders.OrderID, Products.ProductID` sorts the output by order, then product.
+* `ORDER BY Orders.OrderID, Products.ProductID`; sorts the output by order, then product.

 **Example result:**